 Following is a list of forms and documents that the Student Financial Services Office makes available to students and other interested parties.
 Clicking on any link in the list takes users to a brief description of the form or document and a link where it can be downloaded and printed.
 Many of the forms here will need to be completed and returned to the Student Financial Services Office while others are simply informational documents.

 IMPORTANT NOTE: Because Student Financial Services is often working with students in two different academic years ... the current year for some students, the upcoming academic year for others, and, for others, both years ... it is important to ensure, when a year is included in the form's title, that the correct version of the form is selected.

-Students selected for verification, either by the Department of Education or Seattle University, are required to complete a Verification Worksheet.
+Students selected for verification, either by the Federal Department of Education or Seattle University, are required to complete a verification worksheet.
 The Dependent Student Verification Worksheet is for students who were required to provide parent information on their FAFSAs.
-Do not complete this form unless you are specifically requested to do so by the Student Financial Services Office.
+Do not complete this form unless specifically requested to do so by the Student Financial Services Office.
 If this form is required, the student will be notified by Student Financial Services.Download Form

 This grant is for full-time religious lay teachers and principals of Catholic schools under the auspices of the Archdiocese of Seattle who are matriculated in an eligible graduate degree program in the College of Education at Seattle University.Download Form